OctavioGalland/afllive/artifacts/README.md

 ./run_afllive.sh leptonica generated results 60
 ```

+> Note that if specifying an output path under `/tmp/` can cause problems when running on Ubuntu if `docker` is installed as a snap.

 ### State of the Art

 In order to run a campaign using the state-of-the-art alternative (`FUDGE` or `FuzzGen`, depending on the subject), use: